Painting contractors in

 Do I need a license to paint houses in New Haven, CT?

-Yes, Connecticut requires a Home Improvement Contractor license for any painting job over $200.
-This includes passing an exam, posting a $20,000 bond, and carrying liability insurance.
-Source: Connecticut Department of Consumer Protection.
+Yes, Connecticut requires a Home Improvement Contractor License for painting jobs over $200.
+This includes a written exam, surety bond, and insurance requirements per Connecticut Department of Consumer Protection regulations.

 How much does exterior house painting cost in New Haven?